tytydraco/yessleep/out/My_Ancestry_Results_Are_My_Worst_Nightmare.md

 After 4 months of several more attempts with supplements and immune boosters, I was eventually sent home from school and given the option to complete my degree through online classes.
 I had passed out so many times and awoken to blood transfusions that the college staff deemed in-person classes for me to be a hazard to myself and others around campus.

 My parents wanted me to move back in with them, but I pleaded for their assistance with getting an apartment for myself.
 I needed to feel like a progression forward in life was still possible.
-They agreed to this if I agreed to were one of those heart monitoring bracelets.
+They agreed to this if I agreed to wear one of those heart monitoring bracelets.

-Once settled into my new place, I continued in my studies, but I had another mission in mind: if the doctors couldn’t find any answers then my problem had to be genetic so I signed up with every genealogy service in existence and sent my samples.
+Once settled into my new place, I continued in my studies, but I had another mission in mind: if the doctors couldn’t find any answers then my problem had to be genetic so I signed up with every genealogy service in existence and sent in my samples.

-In the meantime my condition got worse: Twice my parents had rushed me to the ER for more transfusions, but my time ls for recovery were getting longer and longer.
+In the meantime my condition got worse: Twice my parents had rushed me to the ER for more transfusions, but my recovery times were getting longer and longer.
 And then the dreams started.

 The first one started out as seeing myself
 10 years from now with a wife, a house down the street from my parents and a couple of kids.
 The next thing I knew, the entire neighborhood was engulfed in flames and darkness and my bride was screaming and pleading with me to stop as I looked down and realized I was completely soaked in blood.